gpeyton/ai-devotional/devotional/index_Q2.md

 The story of Katharina von Bora, who supported her husband Martin Luther's work for the Reformation and showed Christ-like humility in her service.
 *Hymn*: A Mighty Fortress Is Our God

-## Week 15: Benefits of Redemption
+## Week 15: Temptation & Fall
 **Memory Verse**: "In him we have redemption through his blood, the forgiveness of our trespasses."
 (Ephesians 1:7)

-### Day 1: How Are We Made Partakers of the Redemption Purchased by Christ?
+### Day 1: Who Tempted Them to This Sin?
-*Catechism Q29*: How are we made partakers of the redemption purchased by Christ?
+*Catechism Q32*: Who tempted them to this sin?
-*Catechism A*: We are made partakers of the redemption purchased by Christ, by the effectual application of it to us by his Holy Spirit.
+*Catechism A*: The devil tempted Eve, and she gave the fruit to Adam.
 *Hymn*: Come, Holy Spirit, Heavenly Dove

 ### Day 2: Joy